 Be forewarned that some regions take up a lot of space.
 All of San Francisco, for example, is about ten Gigabytes.
 If storage space is a concern, the game allows you to specify which areas are downloaded and in what quality.
 For example, you could download Manhattan in high detail and then decrease the quality as you get further away.

-There’s AI Control and Autopilot
+AI Control and Autopilot Are Different

-You Can Skip The Checklists & Radio Interactions
+You Can Skip Preflight Checklists

 Pop Out Windows To Put Them on A Second Monitor

 There are a ton of windows when you’re flying.
 Between tower communications, the radar map, camera settings, and much more, it’s easy to overload your main window with information.
 Luckily all of those windows can be popped out and dragged onto another screen!
+Just click the button between the close window and minimize window option.

 For folks who are more interested in seeing giraffes, elephants, black bears, or any other animals during their flights there’s actually an easy trick to do so.
 When on the world map, just navigate over to the search bar and type in “Fauna.”
 A list will pop up complete with a bunch of available options!